jiayiliujiayi/work/worklogs.md

 - BRST007
   ……
   - [ ] wait for xuan's infercnv regression results to differ cancer from normal
+  - [ ] try tsne on the high quality cells, labeled by SampleIDs or infercnv hclusts.
   - [ ] check PTPRC levels in the annotated "cancer"s
   - [ ] plot cnv using complexheatmap
   - [ ] DNA analysis (check if WES)